BitcoinPHP/BitcoinECDSA.php/README.md

     $bitcoinECDSA->generateRandomPrivateKey($nonce);

 The nonce is optional, typically the nonce is a chunck of random data you get from the user.
-For example mouse coordinates.
+This can be mouse coordinates.
-This adds randomness, which means the generated private key is stronger.
+Using a nonce adds randomness, which means the generated private key is stronger.

 **Get the private key**